MattStaudinger/html5-camera-test/README.md

 ## The project

 A fullstack web app working with the html getusermedia-method in React, using canvas for capturing a frame of the web-or mobile camera, sending it to the backend, converting it to pdf and sending the pdf as attachment via mail.
-This feature was part of a coding challenge for a company.
+This feature was part of a coding challenge.

 ## Installation instructions